BurntSushi/quickcheck/README.md

 enforced by `travis-ci`), so you'll need to build Rust from source first.

-If you have an up-to-date Rust, then the easiest way to get going is to just clone the quickcheck repo and build it:
+If you have an up-to-date Rust, then the easiest way to get going is to just clone this repo and build it:

 ```bash
 git clone git://github.com/BurntSushi/quickcheck